-Ask the Expert: Viveka Von Rosen SELLING I always tell people you will never sell your stuff on LinkedIn.
-The likelihood of someone seeing an update you have posted on how you sell the best gadget and then buying it is unlikely.
-LinkedIn is about creating relationships with people.
-Once you have established a connection and are moving from the "know" each other to the "like and trust" each other level of engagementonly then do you have a good chance of sharing your products and services with someone likely to purchase them.
-But these relationships take effort and nurturing.
-Establishing that sense of "like and trust" might seem like a lot of work, but the payoff can be monumental.
-Getting people to buy from you on LinkedIn means a time investment, but to me it is well worth it.
-TOOLS LinkedIn has so many cool little tools.
-My favorite is their "Sharing Bookmarklet".
+LinkedIn has so many cool little tools.
+My favorite is their "Sharing Bookmarklet."
 To find the Sharing Bookmarklet, you just come down to the "Tools" link and then on the right hand side click on the tab that says "Sharing Bookmarklet."
 Drag the Bookmarklet button up to your browser bar.
 Then no matter what web page you're on, all you have to do is click on the 'share on LinkedIn' link and you can easily share that page.
-Not all websites are LinkedIn-centric. so if you find a website, blog post or article that doesn't have the LinkedIn share button, you can still share it by clicking on the "Share on LinkedIn" button.
+Not all websites are LinkedIn-centric.
+So if you find a website, blog post, or article that doesn't have the LinkedIn share button, you can still share it by clicking on the "Share on LinkedIn" button.
 You can post the page as an update or as a tweet.
-You can post it to your Groups, by clicking the Group option and typing in the name of the LinkedIn Groups you wish to share the post with.
+You can post it to your Groups by clicking the Group option, then typing in the name of the LinkedIn Groups you wish to share the post with.
 You can even send it to an individual.

 This is a very quick and easy way to post helpful, useful, and interesting content with your network.
+These updates will show up on your connection's homepage as well as in your profile under "Activity."

+POTENTIAL

-These updates will show up on your connection's homepage as well as in your profile under "activity."
-POTENTIAL Hopefully some of the things I have mentioned will open a few eyes to the potential of Linkedln.
+Hopefully some of the things I have mentioned will open a few eyes to the potential of LinkedIn.
 There is just so much you can do with it.
 It is a completely underutilized tool from Groups to Company Pages and beyond.
 But I guess that's why I have a job!
-If you have questions about how it can help with prospecting, lead gen, relationship building and top of mind awareness, please feel free to reach out to me! www.Linkedln.com/in/Linkedlnexpert
+If you have questions about how it can help with prospecting, lead gen, relationship building, and top of mind awareness, please feel free to reach out to me!

+www.LinkedIn.com/in/LinkedInexpert

-Easily Keep Your Finger on the Pulse With all the news websites, blogs and newsletters out there, staying in the know can be time consuming.
+Easily Keep Your Finger on the Pulse

+With all the news websites, blogs, and newsletters out there, staying in the know can be time-consuming.

 In fact, like most marketers, you probably find it's increasingly difficult to figure out what matters most when reading news across multiple sources.
 Millions of professionals invest their time on LinkedIn, staying on top of industry news through Pulse, the news app and content brand for LinkedIn.

 Pulse offers a more relevant news experience with content tailored to your professional interests throughout LinkedIn.
 It's the main vehicle for our social news experience across web and mobile.
 And it's a key way for marketers to stay current on all the latest insights and trends.

-ACCESS MORE RELEVANT CONTENT With the LinkedIn Pulse app, you can access full articles and rich graphics from a wealth of resources, through our partnerships with more than 750 publishers, such as Harvard Business Review, TechCrunch, and Fast Company.
+ACCESS MORE RELEVANT CONTENT

+With the LinkedIn Pulse app, you can access full articles and rich graphics from a wealth of resources, through our partnerships with more than 750 publishers, such as Harvard Business Review, TechCrunch, and Fast Company.

 Pulse makes it possible to access tailored news based on your interests.
-Specifically, you as a marketer can easily leverage all the great business knowledge flowing through LinkedIn in the form of news, Influencer posts, industry updates, discussions, comments and more.
+Specifically, you as a marketer can easily leverage all the great business knowledge flowing through LinkedIn in the form of news, Influencer posts, industry updates, discussions, comments, and more.
 And because you can customize content based on your preferences, you can zero in on what matters most to you.
-Think of Pulse as your daily "newspaper"-one that let's you stay up to speed whether you're on your desktop, mobile phone (Android or iOS) or tablet!
-Discover New Professional Content We've not only improved the overall search functionality with faster auto-complete suggestions, but we've also made it easier for you to find "What's New" across timely world events and what's trending among professionals like you worldwide.
+Think of Pulse as your daily "newspaper" - one that lets you stay up to speed whether you're on your desktop, mobile phone (Android or iOS), or tablet.

+Discover New Professional Content

+We've not only improved the overall search functionality with faster auto-complete suggestions, but we've also made it easier for you to find "What's New" across timely world events and what's trending among professionals like you worldwide.